Finance controller KPIs that every professional should master [the webinar + the Excel]

 4. Ensure it’s actionable: If a KPI is not actionable it shouldn’t be on your list.
 Let me explain.
 Imagine business is heavily dependent on earthquakes.
 This might be key to your business, but given you can’t influence when an earthquake happens, it shouldn’t be a KPI as it’s not actionable.

 5. Set a target: Each KPI should have a target that you track to assess your performance against the KPI.
-If you’re measuring Customer Lifetime Value (LTV), it’s crucial to establish your goal and track your metric against said target.
+If you’re measuring customer lifetime value (LTV), it’s crucial to establish your goal and track your metric against said target.

-Watch My Presentation on the KPIs Every Financial Controller & FP&A Should Master [WEBINAR RECORDING]
+Watch my presentation on the KPIs every financial controller & FP&A should master [WEBINAR RECORDING]

 I’d love for you to watch my webinar on the finance KPIs every FP&A and finance controller should master.
 Here’s a quick overview of everything I cover: